keerthanan19/task_manager/README.md

 A personal task management mobile application built with Flutter, using Firebase Authentication,*Cloud Firestore, and Riverpod for state management.
 Designed following the MVC architecture with clean separation of UI, controllers, and services.

----

 🚀 Features

 🔐 Authentication
-- Email/Password sign-in
+ Email/Password sign-in
-- Registration with form validation
+ Registration with form validation
-- Auto-login for authenticated users
+ Auto-login for authenticated users

-### 📋 Task Management
+📋 Task Management
-- Create, update, and delete tasks
+ Create, update, and delete tasks
-- Add description, due date, category, and priority
-- Mark tasks as complete or pending
+ Add description, due date, category, and priority Mark tasks as complete or pending
-- Real-time sync with Firestore
+ Real-time sync with Firestore

 🧠 Task Enhancements
-- Filter: All | Pending | Completed
+ Filter: All | Pending | Completed
-- Search tasks by title
+ Search tasks by title
-- Priority levels: High, Medium, Low (with color coding)
-- Task category tagging
+ Priority levels: High, Medium, Low (with color coding) Task category tagging
-- Sort tasks by due date or priority
+ Sort tasks by due date or priority

-### 🎨 UI/UX
+🎨 UI/UX
-- Responsive design for all screen sizes
+ Responsive design for all screen sizes
-- Basic animations and transitions
+ Basic animations and transitions
-- Custom Material Design styling
+ Custom Material Design styling

-### ⚙️ Architecture & Tech Stack
+⚙️ Architecture & Tech Stack
-- **Flutter** with Dart
+ Flutter with Dart
-- **MVC architecture**
+ MVC architecture
-- **Riverpod** for state management
+ Riverpod for state management
-- **Firebase** (Auth + Firestore)
+ Firebase (Auth + Firestore)
-- Clean and modular codebase
+ Clean and modular codebase

 ---